When running a tax report from the Reports tab, you will receive a lot of valuable information.

 Starting at the very top...

-3 - The range of this report.
+2 - The date range and period of this report

 Next, let's look at the Summary sections...

-7 - This row will show you the total amount you owe for each tax type for the entire country.
-This is especially useful for Canadian users who need to track GST VS PST.
+5 - This row will show you the total amount you owe for each tax type for the entire country.
+This is especially useful for Canadian users who need to track GST VS PST

-9 - In this example, I can see I owe $37.10 for my 'Entertainment Tax'.
+7 - In this example, I can see I owe $96 for my 'Rental Tax'

 Then, let's look into the Detailed section...

-Note: You may see the total taxables sales or owed tax not match if you add all the city totals in a state.
+Note: You may see the total taxable sales or owed tax not match if you add all the city totals in a state.
 This can happen if tax isn't charged on a specific city in a state, or if a city has multiple tax rates that aren't charged at a state level.

 For example, Entertainment tax may only be charged in Philadelphia, but not collected by Pennsylvania.